Pros and Cons of Solar Energy

 Solar energy panels require a lot of space, and your roof might not fit enough panels.
 Some homeowners install panels in the yard, but whether this is a viable option depends on how much sunlight that area gets during the day.

 Even if you don’t have the space for all the panels that you want, installing fewer can still satisfy some of your energy needs.
+If you want to read more about the best solar batteries, check out our blog.

 Making the Switch to Solar Energy